 Try to keep bubbles away or otherwise, the readings would be inaccurate.
 Once the installation pad has been installed, allow the dry it fully that might take up to 48 hours.

-Set up the fish finder
+Setting up the fish finder

 Tighten the screws well